noir-lang/noir/yellow-paper/docs/addresses-and-keys/diversified-and-stealth.md

 ---
 title: Diversified and Stealth Accounts
-sidebar_position: 4
 ---

 The [keys specification](./specification.md) describes derivation mechanisms for diversified and stealth public keys.
 However, the protocol requires users to interact with addresses.

 ## Computing Addresses